Shop Walmart's best Black Friday 2020 deals right now

 Home

-Deals dropping November 27 include a Mainstays 14-gallon Trash Can ($14; walmart.com), which comes in a stainless steel or black finish and features a foot pedal and soft-close lid (no jarring slams), and the highly-rated Mohawk Memory Foam Bath Rug Set ($10; walmart.com), featuring two plush, water-absorbent mats in a variety of colors.
+Deals dropping November 27 include a Mainstays 14-Gallon Trash Can ($25; walmart.com), which comes in a stainless steel or black finish and features a foot pedal and soft-close lid (no jarring slams), and the highly-rated Better Homes and Gardens Thick and Plush Bath Rug ($13.84, originally $25.84; walmart.com), featuring a luxe, water-absorbent mat in a variety of colors.

 Toys